Amourspirit/python-ooouno-ex/ex/auto/general/odev_monitor/README.md

 # Office Window Monitor

 This is a basic example that shows how attach a Terminate Monitor to office.
+In addition a listener is attached to bridge connection to office and if the bridge terminates for any reason before office is closed then script will also terminate.

 This script will stay running until office is closed or `ctl+c` is pressed.